smcalilly/writer/README.md

 # writer
 A CLI to write without pause.
 Based upon [note.sh](https://github.com/hachibu/note.sh) - "A simple shell script for managing your random daily notes."
+Use that if you want a simple, single thing.

 ## Installation
 Install with this clunky command: